breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 Here you will learn how to run your program locally using your localhost.

-1. Open package.json and add a script to start express.
+1.Open package.json and add a script to start express.
 <!-- screenshot of the package.json with the start -->
 <!-- include feedback statement explaining how the script works -->
   <!-- One statement that equals the whole command to run the project -->

-2. Run the script in your command terminal to start the server.
+2.Run the script in your command terminal to start the server.
 You will now be able to see your program when you open localhost<num>.
 Localhost number is the port number declared in your app.js file.
 <!-- screenshot of the port number in app.js -->

-3. Open your browser and use the url localhost:<num>.
+3.Open your browser and use the url localhost:<num>.
 You will be able to see your html form.
 <!-- screenshot of browser with inputs -->